newatoms/guides/writing-guide/readme.md

 ## Choice of words

 Avoid scarcely-used words unless there is no substitution.
 In this case, always explain the word.
 In most cases, however, complex things can and should be expressed simply.

-## Reread your piece!
+## Re-read your piece!

 It's impossible to write a nice piece in a single go.
+Give yourself some space from your work and come back to it later.
 Always check for these aspects:

+* Does everything support the goal of the text?
 * Is the thought process clear?
+* Does the structure of the article, paragraphs and sentences flow?
+* Are sentences concise?
 * Are sentences in an active style?
-* Are sentence concise?
 * Have difficult words been explained?
-* Are there clear transitions between paragraphs and between sentences?
-* Is there any redundant or duplicate information that can be removed?